Slow-Simmered Jammy Eggs in Spicy Tomato Sauce

 - Reheating: Gently reheat in a pan over low heat or in the microwave, ensuring not to overcook the eggs.

-Serve Eggs in Purgatory with crusty bread, toast, pita bread, or even a bed of cooked polenta or creamy grits.
+Pair with crusty bread, toast, pita bread, on a bed of cooked polenta, or creamy grits.
 If serving as part of a larger brunch spread, fruit and yogurt make great additions.

-If you’re enjoying this for dinner instead of brunch, I’d pair it with a light side salad, such as our 5-Minute Arugula Salad.
+If you’re enjoying this for dinner instead of brunch, I’d pair it with a light side salad, like my easy arugula salad with Parmesan.

 Equipment